These easy beef bowls are a quick and delicious Asian-inspired recipe that makes the perfect weeknight dinner. Ready in about 30 minutes!

 - Add the chopped red pepper and cook it for a few more minutes until it's tender-crisp.

 - Serve over rice and with the optional garnish.
 Easy!
+(Full ingredients & instructions are in the recipe card below).

 A few recipe tips: